github/developer.github.com/content/v3/orgs/members.md

 <div class="alert">
   <p>
-    The Organization Admins API is currently available for developers to preview.
+    The Organization Permissions API is currently available for developers to preview.
     During the preview period, the API may change without notice.
-    Please see the <a href="/changes/2014-11-20-organization-admins-api-preview/">blog post</a> for full details.
+    Please see the <a href="/changes/2014-12-03-organization-permissions-api-preview/">blog post</a> for full details.
   </p>

   <p>